klevt33/AIProcessor/docs/01-solution-overview.md

    - Confidence: Manufacturer 80, UNSPSC 85

 **Final Output:**
-- Manufacturer: GENERIC WIRE (confidence 85, from FINETUNED_LLM)
+- Manufacturer: GENERIC WIRE (confidence 80, from **WEB_SEARCH**)
 - Part Number: Not extracted (generic items don't have part numbers)
-- UNSPSC: 26111701 (confidence 90, from FINETUNED_LLM)
+- UNSPSC: 26111701 (confidence 90, from **FINETUNED_LLM**)
-- Status: DS1 (requires review due to generic nature)
+- Status: DS1 (Manufacturer confidence 80 is below the 95 threshold)
-- Verification Flag: N (generic items always require review)
+- Verification Flag: N (Generic items are forced to Unverified)

-## Confidence Score Progression
+## Confidence Evaluation Strategy

-The examples above show how confidence scores evolve through stages:

-- **Early stages** (SEMANTIC_SEARCH) provide initial estimates with moderate confidence
-- **Middle stages** (COMPLETE_MATCH, FINETUNED_LLM) refine values with higher confidence
-- **Final stage** (WEB_SEARCH) provides verification with highest confidence when successful
-- **Final output** selects the value with highest confidence from any stage
+The system does not follow a linear progression from low to high confidence.
+Instead, it treats each stage as an independent extraction engine.
+High-confidence matches can occur at any point, and the system employs strict rules to ensure the final output represents a single, coherent product entity.

+### Dynamic Pipeline Execution

+1.  **Early Exit Optimization**
+    *   If an early stage (e.g., **COMPLETE_MATCH**) identifies a product with sufficient confidence to meet all configured thresholds, the pipeline stops immediately.
+    *   Later stages are skipped to save processing time and costs.
+    *   *Example*: An exact database match often yields 100% confidence early in the process, rendering further analysis unnecessary.

+2.  **Independent Contribution**
+    *   If early stages do not meet thresholds, later stages provide independent extraction attempts using different techniques (AI models, web browsing).
+    *   A later stage is not guaranteed to have higher confidence; it may return lower scores if the data is ambiguous, or it may find a completely different product.

+3.  **Data Integrity & Consensus**
+    *   **Consistency First**: The system strictly avoids mixing data points from different products.
+It will **not** combine a Manufacturer from one stage with a Part Number from another if they refer to different items.
+    *   **Consolidation by Agreement**: If multiple stages identify the **same** product (matching Manufacturer and Part Number), the system consolidates them by selecting the highest confidence score for each field from the agreeing stages.
+This "boosting" validates the result through consensus.
+    *   **Conflict Resolution**: If stages identify **different** products, the system evaluates them as distinct candidates.
+It selects the single stage that yields the highest overall confidence and completeness, ensuring the final record remains accurate and consistent.

-This multi-stage approach ensures:
+This approach ensures:
-- Fallback values available if later stages fail
-- Continuous improvement of confidence through pipeline
-- Best available data used for final output
+*   **Efficiency**: Simple items are processed quickly.
+*   **Accuracy**: The final output represents the system's highest certainty without creating invalid "hybrid" data records.